shopizer-ecommerce/documentation/static/markdown/documentation/database/default.md

 ## Database configuration

-Shopizer has been tested and supports H2, MySQL and MariaDB databases.
+Shopizer has been tested and supports H2, MySQL (recommended), MariaDB, Postgresql and Oracle databases.
 Shopizer comes pre-configured with H2 database.
 H2 is an embedded database (http://www.h2database.com) configured by default to save data on files.

 This pre-configuration should only be used for testing and never be used in a production environment.